 During the three month period ended August 31, 2016, the Company settled debt due to the President and CEO of the Company by issuing 1,580,592 common shares valued at \$142,253.
 A remaining balance of \$295,931 representing fees for from the current period and for past services due was forgiven by the President and CEO.
-The Company received \$371,347 in subscription proceeds towards a non-brokered private placement that was completed subsequent to the year-end.
-See Events subsequent to the reporting period, item (1) above.
+The Company received \$371,347 in subscription proceeds towards a non-brokered private placement that was completed subsequent to the period